danperazzo/dvgoplusplus/README.md

 # DirectVoxGO++: Fast Neural Radiance Fields for Object Reconstruction
 This repository is home to the code for the paper DirectVoxGO++: Fast Neural Radiance Fields for Object Reconstruction.
+Code is coming soon!